 For her enviable dedication to her profession and her unrelenting energy even through motherhood, Kaffy makes this list of outstanding Nigerian musicians/Artistes.

 Bankole Wellington represents

-He has done the same with his record lable, EME.
+He has done the same with his record label, EME.
 His songs are great – no matter the genre he does, his lyrics are a break from the norm and his videos are always on point.
 We love him at shows and events too.

-Born Bisade Ologunde, Lagbaja is a multi-award winning Nigerian Afrobeat musician, singer and song-writer.
-Lagbaja is one Nigerian musician who is
+Born Bisade Ologunde, Lagbaja is a multi-award winning Nigerian Afrobeat musician, singer and songwriter.

 FATAI ROLLING DOLLAR

 He started his musical career in 1953 and had mentored a number of musicians including Ebenezer Obey and the late Orlando Owoh.

 dexterity at playing the guitar, Rolling Dollar’s last major hit was “Won Kere Si Number Wa”.

 Late Prince Olayiwola Fatai Olagunju’s “Won kere si number wa” was released in about his 80s and it made a hit that brought him back to fame.